ziolek2609/rl_snake/README.md

-# Reinforcement Learning Snake :snake:
+# Reinforcement Learning Snake :video_game::snake::brain:

 The aim of the project is to create an artificial neural network capable of playing a snake.
 I used Reinforcement Learning method to learn the network.